-Canadian soldier becomes first woman to captain UK queen's guard
+Canadian soldier becomes first female infantry officer to captain UK queen's guard

 "This is definitely a big deal for us."

-Women were banned from combat roles in the British army until July last year, meaning no woman had ever had the role of Captain of the Queen's Guard before Couto.
+Women were banned from combat roles in the British army until July last year, meaning no female infantry officers had ever had the role of Captain of the Queen's Guard before Couto.

-(Writing by Michael Holden; Editing by Angus MacSwan)
+Writing by Michael Holden; Editing by Angus MacSwan

-Note: (This story corrects from "first woman" to "first female infantry officer" in paragraphs 1 and 8 after clarification from British Army that the role has been performed by female officers before)